 Ms. Gillette was awarded the AOTA Award of Merit in 2006 for her lifetime of service to occupational therapy and was named one of the 100 Influential People of Occupational Therapy by AOTA.

-Ms. Gillette is currently enjoying her retirement as a Master Gardener and grandmother and sees this fellowship as a way to continue to support the future of occupational therapy.
+Ms. Gillette is currently enjoying her retirement as a Master Gardener, community volunteer, and grandmother and sees this fellowship as a way to continue to support the future of occupational therapy.